average-bread/morefeatures/README.md

 * Bedrock armor (no bedrock obtaining in survival)

 * Colored glowstone blocks that can be crafted using 8 of any glowstone block and 1 dye

+* Workbench On A Stick.
+Can be crafted using a stick and a workbench.
+Right click any block to use workbench anywhere